kawazoe/azure-search-emulator-js/README.md

 you can build your whole application, all the way to RC, and switch to the official service when you feel ready to take the next step and grow your user base.

-For larger projects, you might find it useful to run your entire front-end without any dependencies.
+For larger projects, you might find it useful to run your entire front-end without any dependencies since some circumstances like public demos.
 This project has been designed with MirageJs in mind and will eventually offer a full API interceptor that is compatible with the official Azure Search javascript client library.
 This is now one less service to spin up on your dev machine when testing, or demoing, your application.

 ## What's next
-- Scoring profiles.
 - Validation against queries made by the official client.
 - Support storing/loading the index to/from disk when running on the server.
 - Switch the backend to a full text search engine with Lucene syntax.